kaustubhdidit/sparkathon/README.md

 For any inquiries or issues, feel free to create an issue in the GitHub repository or reach out to the project maintainers.

 ```

-This should cover everything needed to set up the project and provide additional context and instructions.